Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 B. ATC has granted clearance

-C. the site supervisor has approved the flight
+C. The site supervisor has approved the flight

 47. A travel blogger is filming from a drone while riding in a truck across a remote desert.
 The driver is operating the vehicle, and the passenger is the PIC of the drone.
 Does this comply with Part 107?